 See how OmniSci is used to interactively explore a large mobile coverage and quality dataset

 Second Measure built its business analyzing credit card transactions at a volume that amounted to about 1% of all U.S. consumer spending.
-The company aimed to provide those analytics to financial analysts and equities researchers seeking insight into public and private companies.
+The company aimed to provide those capital market analytics to financial analysts and equities researchers seeking insight into public and private companies.
 Second Measure wanted to accelerate performance to provide a better experience to its time-conscious clients.

 Pactriglo was founded on the premise that maximizing developer utilization of existing zoning could circumvent the lengthy political process and help solve LA’s housing crisis.
 Existing platforms, such as ZIMAS, NavigateLA, and LADBS, were unable to dive into millions of data points simultaneously, or to interactively explore the data by zone, down to the street level.
 Pactriglo's custom real estate application could only meet that objective by harnessing OmniSci's power to query and visually explore regional housing data much faster than existing tools for geospatial analytics.